 Computers are very powerful tools for manipulating large sets of data and performing all kinds of mathematical operations including aggregation, division, correlation, regression, K-means attribute clustering, Markov Logic Network construction, and more.
 However, it turns out that as human beings, we're not terribly good at seeing objects and translating them into numbers.
 Indeed, once there are more than about seven of something, we have a hard time counting exactly how many there are at a glance and settle for knowing that there are "a whole bunch".
 We're even worse at visualizing basic mathematical operations like addition, multiplication, and division.
 Visualizing complex mathematics takes a tremendous amount of time and practice, and like juggling while riding a unicycle, the average person can't do it easily.
-We humans are good, however, at other things such as finding patterns in raw visual data and constructing three-dimensional schemas; we dynamically interpret colors and light levels and the size and angle relationship of lines.
+We humans are good, however, at other things as our brains automatically interpret raw visual data and dynamically adjust the values of colors and the size and angle relationship of lines.
 We're good at understanding moving objects and motion in general; we're good at navigating landscapes; we're superb at recognizing patterns.
 In fact, we're so good at recognizing patterns that we insist on seeing them even when they're not there and often refuse to acknowledge a new pattern that violates an existing pattern.
 Our brains are optimized for helping us survive in the wild, but not for deciphering BI dashboards and reports.

 The effective implementation of BI systems requires both knowing the basic principles of data communication and thinking critically about who is using a BI system, how they are using it, and what their needs and goals are.
-In his seminal work, "The Visual Display of Quantitative Information", Edward Tufte emphasizes five key principles: 1) Above all else show the data; 2) Maximize the data-ink ratio; 3) Erase non-data-ink; 4) Erase redundant data-ink; 5) Revise and edit.
+In his seminal work, "The Visual Display of Quantitative Information", Edward Tufte emphasizes five key principles:

+- Above all else show the data.

+- Maximize the data-ink ratio.

+- Erase non-data-ink.

+- Erase redundant data-ink.

+- Revise and edit.

 If Tufte's advice is to be followed, no information that is not absolutely necessary for the contextual understanding of the data will be depicted.
-The general rule for BI displays is less is more.
+The general rule for BI displays is that less is more.
 Eliminate as much visual clutter as possible and let the data present itself as simply as possible.

 When precise values are required, it's generally better to show numbers in text rather than as a visualization of some type.
-Eliminate grid lines in tables or render them in a light grey.
+Eliminate grid lines in tables or render them in a very light grey.
 Basic tables are best used for data look up, not for data comparison.
+Encourage the use of column and row sorting in tables to reveal highest/lowest values.
 Other visualizations including charts and graphs are useful in comparisons and pattern recognition.

-There are two books in particular that offer clear and accessible information on visual processing: "Visual Intelligence: How We Create What We See" by Donald Hoffman and "Information Visualization: Perception for Design" by Colin Ware.
+There are two books in particular that offer clear and accessible information on visual processing" "Visual Intelligence: How We Create What We See" by Donald Hoffman and "Information Visualization: Perception for Design" by Colin Ware.
 These books provide the scientific justification for the summary statements in this paper and our presentation.